-The 2024-25 shire plan serves as a roadmap for our Council's dedicated efforts in serving the unique needs and aspirations of the Belyuen community while upholding our responsibilities as a Local Government Council.
+The 2025-26 shire plan serves as a roadmap for our Council's dedicated efforts in serving the unique needs and aspirations of the Belyuen community while upholding our responsibilities as a Local Government Council.

-This plan aims to highlight Council's services and program schedule for the financial period 2024-25.
+This plan aims to highlight Council's services and program schedule for the financial period 2025-26.

-This Shire Plan reflects our collective vision for Belyuen, encompassing our community's values, aspirations and priorities.
-By engaging with residents, businesses, community organisations and traditional owners, we aim to create an inclusive and collaborative approach to decision-making that honours the diversity and wisdom of our community.
+It reflects our collective vision for Belyuen, encompassing our community's values, aspirations and priorities.
+By engaging with residents, businesses, community based organisations and traditional land owners, we aim to create an inclusive and collaborative approach to decision- making that honours the diversity and wisdom of our community.